-2.2 the life-saving appliances and the equipment of the lifeboats, liferafts and rescue boats were provided in accordance with the requirements of the Convention; 2.3 the ship was provided with a line-throwing appliance in accordance with the requirements of the Convention; 2.4 the ship complied with the requirements of the Convention as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications; 2.5 the ship was provided with lights, shapes and means of making sound signals and distress signals in accordance with the requirements of the Convention and the Internationa Regulations for Preventing Collisions at Sea in force; 2.6 in all other respects the ship complied with the relevant requirements of the Convention; 2.7 the ship was/was not 4 subjected to an alternative design and arrangements in pursuance or regulation(s) II-2/17 / III/38 4 of the Convention; 2.8 a Document of approval of alternative design and arrangements for fire protection/life-saving appliances and arrangements 4 is/is not 4 appended to this Certificate.
-3 That the ship operates in accordance with regulation III/26.1.1.15 within the limits of the trade area 4 That an Exemption Certificate has/has not4 been issued.
-This ce rtificate is valid until Complet tion date of the survey on which this certificate is based:(dd/mm/yyyy, Issued a tt (Place of issue of certificate) (D ate of issue) (Signature of authorized official issuing the certificate)
+- 2.2 the life-saving appliances and the equipment of the lifeboats, liferafts and rescue boats were provided in accordance with the requirements of the Convention; - 2.3 the ship was provided with a line-throwing appliance in accordance with the requirements of the Convention; - 2.4 the ship complied with the requirements of the Convention as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications; - 2.5 the ship was provided with lights, shapes and means of making sound signals and distress signals in accordance with the requirements of the Convention and the International Regulations for Preventing Collisions at Sea in force; - 2.6 in all other respects the ship complied with the relevant requirements of the Convention; - 2.7 the ship was/was not4 subjected to an alternative design and arrangements in pursuance of regulation(s) II-2/17 / III/384 of the Convention; - 2.8 a Document of approval of alternative design and arrangements for fire protection/life-saving appliances and arrangements4 is/is not4 appended to this Certificate. - 3 That the ship operates in accordance with regulation III/26.1.1.15 within the limits of the trade area - 4 That an Exemption Certificate has/has not4 been issued.

+This certificate is valid until Completion date of the survey or which this certificate is based: Issued at (Place of issue of certificate) (Date of issue) (Signature of authorized official issuing the certificate)

-Refer to the 1983 amendments to SOLAS (MSC.6(48)), applicable to ships constructed on or after 1 July 1986, but before 1 July 1998 in the case of self-righting partially enclosed lifeboat(s) on board.
+5 Refer to the 1983 amendments to SOLAS (MSC.6(48)), applicable to ships constructed on or after 1 July 1986, but before 1 July 1998 in the case of self-righting partially enclosed lifeboat(s) on board.